36-HOUR SEAFOOD MARATHON SET TO BE THE ULTIMATE FESTIVE FOODIE EXPERIENCE

 Sydney Fish Market CEO, Greg Dyer, says, “After another challenging year, with people unable to see much of their loved ones, we anticipate families will be making the most of their Christmas celebrations.
 We’re proud to be a part of the holiday tradition for so many Sydneysiders and look forward to welcoming everyone back again safely for the 2021 Seafood Marathon.
 We expect visitor numbers to be high and urge customers to plan ahead by allowing extra time for arrival, shopping and celebrating.”

-While Sydney Fish Market is famous for its supply of local seafood, the market also offers a full basket of produce - without daily limit restrictions - housing a butcher, greengrocer, bakery, and bottle shop in addition to its six wet fish retailers.
-Increasing convenience for customers during the month of March, shoppers can also enjoy one hour of free parking between 7:00am and 11:00am from Monday to Thursday.
+While Sydney Fish Market is famous for its supply of high quality, local seafood, many don’t know that the market also offers a full basket of produce, with a butcher, deli, greengrocer, bakery, and bottle shop on-site, in addition to its six famous seafood retailers.
+The Market is a one stop shop to purchase everything needed to celebrate this season.

 Greg Dyer says, “Our retailers have ample supply of Aussie favourites like prawns, oysters and salmon alongside lesser-known delicacies such as Sea Urchin, Scorpion Fish and Bonito.
 The beauty of the fish market is the abundance and diversity of seafood that you won’t find elsewhere.”

 For those who can’t make it to the Marathon, online ordering will still be available from most retailers.